 Sharing your personal data

 We will share your data with third parties outside of Wellington Baptist Church only when we have a legal basis to do so.
-For example, some of your personal data summarised above is uploaded to Churchbuilder to assist us with arranging church rotas and help with the smooth running of the church.
+For example, our use of Churchbuilder in the life of the church as summarised above.
 We have entered into an agreement with the developer of Churchbuilder: Concordant Systems Limited, in which it confirms it in turn complies with the General Data Protection Regulations.

 We will take all reasonable and necessary steps to ensure that your data is treated securely and in accordance with this privacy statement.